moldis-group/qm9nmr/index.md

 | [SI_GDB10to17_baseline_NMR.txt](data/SI_GDB10to17_baseline_NMR.txt) 	| For each molecule in SI_GDB10to17_baseline_geo.xyz, contains number of atoms, molecule name and isotropic shielding tensors per atom, in Gas phase at B3LYP/STO-3G level.
 | [SI_pyrimidinone_DFT_NMR.txt](data/SI_pyrimidinone_DFT_NMR.txt) 	| For each molecule in SI_pyrimidinone_DFT_NMR.txt, contains number of atoms, molecule name and isotropic shielding tensors per atom, in Gas phase at mPW1PW91/6-311+G(2d,p).

+### ML models trained on QM9NMR

+See details in Ref-3 for accurate ML models trained on the QM9NMR dataset.

 ***